osmlab/atlas/pyatlas/README.md

 To test that everything went smoothly, create a file `helloatlas.py` with the following code:

-    import pyatlas
+    from pyatlas import Atlas
-    pyatlas.hello_atlas()
+    myatlas = Atlas("/path/to/atlas/file.atlas")
+    print myatlas.get_metadata().shard_name

 Now run:

     (venv) $ python helloatlas.py

-You should see

-    Hello Atlas!

-At this point, you're good to go!
+If you see the shard name, you should be good to go!

 ----
 ## Building the `pyatlas` module